 The tour highlighted some farmers' concerns regarding the streams and tributaries that run through their properties.
 We look forward to the next steps we can take to care for this corner of paradise.

-This project is supported through funding from the State Natural Resource
+Our thanks to Gary Buller for hosting the visit, and to Healthy Estuaries WA.
+This project is supported through funding from the State Natural Resource Management (NRM) natural resource Program management program

-Management (NRM)

-Program.

-natural resource management program

 Events Coming Up with the LCDC